Skip to main content

 Pork tenderloin

-(May be present: Gluten, Melk (inclusief lactose), Mosterd, Selderij, Soja)
+(Contains: Gluten, Melk (inclusief lactose), Mosterd, Selderij, Soja, May contain traces of allergens)

 ½ piece